 SMS Material: This is a three layered tri-laminated material.
 The acronym simply stands for Spunbond, meltblown, spunbond.
 Level 3 and 4 gowns sometimes have extra letters to the acronym, which simply signify additional layers of material (i.e. SMMS, SSMMS and SMMMS).
 Both spunbonds and meltblowns are types of polypropylene.

 Spunbond polypropylene makes a good outer/inner layer as it is a strong, durable, yet breathable fabric.
 In addition, spunbonds are flame-retardant and have antistatic properties, and can therefore be used for increased ultraviolet and gamma ray protection.

 Meltblown polypropylene by contrast has weak tensile properties due to micro fibres.
 At the same time, these micro fibres provide more surface area contributing to excellent wicking and barrier properties.

-Together, spunbonds & meltblown create a product which is strong, comfortable, breathable, lightweight, resistant to tears and punctures, and acts as a barrier to fluids and particles.
+Together, spunbonds and meltblown create a product which is strong, comfortable, breathable, lightweight, resistant to tears and punctures, and acts as a barrier to fluids and particles.

-Santé surgical/isolation gown offerings provide a variety of options based on the above points, which includes but is not limited to: AAMI Level 1 PP Gowns, AAMI Level 2&3 PP + PE Gowns, and AAMI Level 2, 3 & 4 SMS Gowns.
+Santé surgical/isolation gown offerings provide a variety of options based on the above points, which includes but is not limited to: AAMI Level 1 PP Gowns, AAMI Level 2 and 3 PP + PE Gowns, and AAMI Level 2, 3 and 4 SMS Gowns.
 There are also further more specialized options available at request such as reinforced gowns.